-In order to ensure adequate public input for IHA Renewals, NOAA Fisheries has begun including language in all Federal Register notices for proposed IHAs inviting the public to comment both on the initial proposed IHA and the potential for an IHA Renewal that could be issued under the conditions described above.
-Another notice published in the Federal Register and an additional 15 days for public comment will allow for submission of any additional comments when a request for a Renewal is actually received.
-The public is thus encouraged to consider and comment upon a potential Renewal during both the initial 30-day public comment period, as well as the additional 15-day public comment period at the time of a Renewal request.
+In order to ensure adequate public input on Renewal IHAs, NOAA Fisheries is including language in all Federal Register notices for proposed initial IHAs inviting the public to comment both on the proposed initial IHA and the potential for a Renewal.
+Another notice published in the Federal Register providing an additional 15 days for public comment will allow for submission of any additional comments when and if a request for a Renewal is actually received.
+The public is thus encouraged to consider and comment upon a potential Renewal IHA during both the initial 30-day public comment period and the additional 15-day public comment period at the time of a Renewal request.
 Further, NOAA Fisheries will provide direct notice of a proposed Renewal by email, phone, or postal service (in this order) to persons who commented on the proposed initial IHA, to provide further opportunity to submit any additional comments.
-Language explaining the possibility of and inviting comment upon a Renewal must be included in the Federal Register notice for the initial proposed IHA in order for a Renewal to be considered.
+Language explaining the possibility of and inviting comment upon a Renewal must be included in the Federal Register notice for the proposed initial IHA in order for a Renewal to be considered.

 Timeline and Recommended Qualification Pre-Check

 We strongly recommend that IHA holders contact NOAA Fisheries prior to submitting a Renewal request to ensure that the activity would qualify for the Renewal process; to ensure that compliance with the Endangered Species Act, the National Environmental Policy Act, and/or any other applicable law is possible within the 60-day timeframe; and to request any other needed information or clarification on the process.

-The 60-day timeline is only attainable for qualifying activities and where the Renewal request is complete and sufficient upon receipt, as the time for additional questions, discussion, or required information is very limited given the time needed for the 15-day public comment period, to review the Renewal request and preliminary monitoring report, to prepare the proposed and final Federal Register notices, and to address any additional public comments received.
+The 60-day timeline is only attainable for qualifying activities and where the Renewal request is complete and sufficient upon receipt, as the time for additional questions, discussion, or required information is very limited given the time needed for the additional 15-day public comment period, to review the Renewal request and preliminary monitoring report, to prepare the proposed and final Federal Register notices, and to address any additional public comments received.
 Applicants may submit Renewal requests more than 60 days in advance.